 Abbey Road Crosswalk: The iconic zebra crossing (as they are called in the UK) is still there and confounding motorists who have to deal with all those tourists recreating the famous Beatles image :-) They’ve even now set up a “Crossing Cam” live feed so you can see what folks are up to and find your own crossing photo if you visited.

 Royal Courts of Justice: One of the largest courts in Europe, the Royal Courts of Justice encompasses the High Court and Court of Appeal of England and Wales.
 It is surrounded by the four Inns of Court, King’s College London and the London School of Economics.

 Traffic Light Tree: This eight-metre tall stoplight “tree” changes its 75 sets of lights in random order, not to confuse drivers, but to reflect the “never ending rhythm of the surrounding domestic, financial, and commercial activities“.

 Exploring on Foot

 Cross the Millennium Bridge: Known as the “Wobbly Bridge“, the Millennium Bridge spans the river between the Globe Theatre and St. Paul’s Cathedral and is for pedestrians only.
 Fans of Harry Potter or cool design will love this stroll across the Thames.

-Rolling Bridge: A very unique architectural design, this pedestrian bridge at the Grand Union Canal at Paddington Basin rolls up to allow boats through.
-If your visit doesn’t allow you to see it open or close you can see it in action on this YouTube video.
+Rolling Bridge: A unique architectural design, this pedestrian bridge at the Grand Union Canal at Paddington Basin rolls up to allow boats through.
+If your visit doesn’t allow you to see it open or close you can see it in action in this YouTube video.